XYVang/CandidateSearch/README.md

-# Full Stack React Kanban Board
+# Candidate Search

 ## Description

-This website uses front and back end coding as well as a database for a Kanban board deployed on Render.
+This website helps employers search for candidates by using github's API.

 ## Table of Contents